jbsolutions2008/flutter_ecommerce_ui/README.md

 # Ecommerce
-> Simple E-Commerce app ui design
+> Simple E-Commerce app ui design in flutter

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->